alexanderdou/alexanderdou.github.io/_posts/2020-05-20-FB-eCommerce.md

 ---
 layout: post
-title: Facebook and eCommerce world domination
+title: Facebook and eCommerce domination Part 1/3- Tetris, but make it $100 Billion
 date: 2020-05-20
 ---
 ![beefshop- photography by me(!) on a trip to Tokyo](/assets/images/DSC04727.jpg)